facelessuser/Rummage/docs/src/markdown/usage.md

 LITERAL = 0x10000           # Literal search
 ```

-In this example, we have a replace plugin that replaces the search result with the name of the file.
+In the example below, we have a replace plugin that replaces the search result with the name of the file.
+It is assumed this is not a binary replace.

 ```py
 from __future__ import unicode_literals